Guided-Wave Sagnac Atom Interferometer with Large Area and Multiple Orbits: Apparatus

-Thermal fluctuations have two deleterious effects.
+Thermal fluctuations can affect the trap in two ways.
 First, thermal expansion causes the coil geometry to change, which alters the magnetic fields and therefore the trapping potential.
 Since the magnetic field from a source varies inversely with distance, we have $|(dB/dT)/B| \approx |(d\ell/dT)/\ell|$, where $B$ is the field magnitude, $T$ is the temperature, and $\ell$ is the fixture size scale.
 The relative size variation $(d\ell/dT)/\ell$ is determined by the coefficients of thermal expansion for copper and Shapal, which are $2\times 10^{-5}$ K$^{-1}$ and $5\times 10^{-6}$ K$^{-1}$, respectively.
 The second effect is the change with temperature of the resistance of the copper wires, which alters the driving current.
 Our trap drive electronics use a current-stabilization feedback loop to counter such effects, but the loop gain of about 30~dB provides only a factor of 33 reduction \cite{Baranowski2006}.
 The temperature coefficient for copper is $4\times 10^{-3}$~K$^{-1}$, so the expected relative current variations are about $10^{-4}$~K$^{-1}$.
 The relative field variation is the same, so we expect this resistance effect to dominate over the thermal expansion effect.
 Given the estimated temperature variations, we expect the trap potential to be stable to approximately one part in $10^4$.
 This is similar to the amplitude stability of the function generators from which the current signals are sourced \cite{Baranowski2006}.
+These improvements reduce phase noise in the rotation measurement and allow the experiment to run with minimal intervention for multiple days.

 In the new system, the two Bragg laser beams enter the vacuum chamber through CF133 conflat viewports, providing improved optical access.
 The viewports are anti-reflection coated to give 0.25\% reflection per surface.
 However, the experiment is sensitive even to these suppressed reflections since they can cause significant spatial variation in the laser intensity.
 To suppress this effect, the copper gaskets used to mount the viewports are machined with a 3 deg wedge angle, so that the windows are off-normal to the laser.
-We did not observe any effects of this wedge on the vacuum seal.
+We did not find the wedge to have any effect on the vacuum seal.